PHPFusion/PHPFusionDocker/README.md

 this stack is not built for production use and your changes should be made as simple as possible to follow and not specialized or custom to a specific situation.

 Please also note that your pull requests are always need to be made against the ``master`` branch only.

+License
+---
+The Docker is dual licensed GPL and MIT depending on what is fitting for you.
+But the CMS itself remains licensed under AGPL v3.